 In the last year work has been completed on the trackway demolition and restoration for the Transbay Tube Retrofit Project.
-This is an important milestone for the project which aims to ensure the Tube can withstand a 1,000-year earthquake, the largest temblor BART could experience in 1,000 years.
+This is an important milestone for the project, which aims to ensure the Tube can withstand a major earthquake.

 Construction has been completed in Alameda County on new aerial fall protection structures and catwalks to enhance safety for BART employees.
 This work happened along the Orange and Green lines in locations where the BART tracks are supported by elevated structures.
-Workers installed 86.863 linear feet of aerial fall protection.
+Workers installed 86,863 linear feet of aerial fall protection.